 The knowledge and skills developed enable students of all levels to meet the challenges of state and local performance standards.
 Initially, 40 high school students, grades 10-12, enrolled in Tesla.
-Enrollment is projected to grow to 150 students in three years and now serves students in grades 9-12.
+Now, Tesla serves students in grades 9-12.
 This school allows students to move seamlessly from high school to the world of work or postsecondary education.